SRCF/srcf-terraform/README.md

 The Terraform state (which stores Terraform's memory of all resources it manages between invocations of the tool) is stored and locked via a Postgres database, accessible to the sysadmins.
+Each deployment has its own state, kept in its own database schema.
 As a one-time action, when first running `terraform init` the correct backend config argument must be passed to set up this database as Terraform's state backend.

 ## Design notes